kyle7iao/odin-recipes/README.md

-# odin-recipes
+# Recipe HTML Project
-Recipes Project for TOP
+Recipes Project from The Odin Project.

-This project is to get familiar with HTML.
+This is a toy project to get basic familiarity with HTML and CSS.
+Do not attempt the recipes!
+I am not sure if the ingredients and instructions are right...